Roles and Responsibilities of the Board

 - A commitment to continuous improvement through the development of expertise

-The Board of Chancery Trust has two core functions:
+The Board of Chancery Trust has three core functions:

 - to set the strategic direction of the organisation